cooltoast/99PythonProblems/README.md

 31. Determine whether a given integer number is prime.
 32. Determine the greatest common divisor of two positive integer numbers.
 Use Euclid's algorithm.
 33. Determine whether two positive integer numbers are coprime.
 Two numbers are coprime if their greatest common divisor equals 1.
+34. Use a primitive method to calculate Euclid's totient function.
+35. Determine the prime factors of a given positive integer.
+Construct a flat list containing the prime factors in ascending order.